 - Create separate support for loyalty customers and staff it with L2 or even L3

 - Offer points for short surveys with one or two goal questions about the program, not products

 - Market to your loyalty customers 3x as much as the non-loyalty customers with simple, one image/one message/one offer branded material

-- If you pushed back on that previous point, you definitely need to adhere to it (responses to a ten-image newsletter are much more difficult to understand than an email with one image/offer - we're talking lizard brain shit here, folks, and as a company you should try to understand the lizard brain)
+- If you pushed back on that previous point, you definitely need to adhere to it (responses to a ten-image newsletter are much more difficult to understand than an email with one image/one offer - we're talking lizard brain shit here, folks, and as a company you need to understand the lizard brain)